eccentricdevotion/TARDIS/admin-commands.md

 /tardisadmin enter [player]
 ```

-{ #recharger } Set the beacon block you are targeting in game, as a TARDIS recharge station.
+<a id="recharger"></a> Set the beacon block you are targeting in game, as a TARDIS recharge station.

 ```
 /tardisadmin recharger [name]